manning-lab/WGSAssociationVisualization/README.md

 #### Exiting the docker container
 Navigate back to your terminal -
  - Type Ctrl+C on Windows or Command+C on Mac
- - Exit the docker session:
+ - Exit the docker session, by typing:
  ```
    exit
  ```